 How long is the course?

-This apprenticeship standard generally takes 12-18 months to complete.
+This apprenticeship will typically take 18 months to complete.

 Where will I learn?